-The Research and Development (R&D) department, which encompasses a governance team, a CRF team and a research delivery team, is based at the Warneford Hospital, Oxford, and is at the heart of Oxford Health NHS Foundation Trust.
+The Research and Development (R&D) department, which encompasses a research support team, a CRF team, a research delivery team, and support for patient and public involvement, is based at the Warneford Hospital, Oxford, and is at the heart of Oxford Health NHS Foundation Trust.
 We believe in the benefits of research to improve patient care, and on average have 100 studies open at any one time – ranging from small student projects to psychological interventions, to highly complex clinical trials of new medicines.

 Areas of research that we support cover a wide number of conditions, including dementia, bipolar disorder, depression, schizophrenia and we are looking for opportunities to increase research in community-based non-mental health areas.